 Even more recently, I discovered a new problem.
 I was working with a partner in the Thinking Environment.
 At the end of our interaction, we were asked to appreciate a quality that we had noticed in our partner while we were listening deeply to them.

-As I walked away after the exercise with a warm from having been appreciated, I realised with a shock that I actually had no recall as to what my partner had actually said.
+As I walked away after the exercise with a warmth from having been appreciated, I realised with a shock that I actually had no recall as to what my partner had actually said.
 I had enjoyed the experience but my inner critic had discounted the details with a few words of ‘who do you think you are?’, and ‘he wouldn’t have said that if he really knew you’.

 I decided it was time to stop discounting this praise.
 I started keeping a folder where I recorded positive things people had said about me or appreciative emails that I had received.
 I would open and read this folder whenever my inner critic had hammered me and I was feeling not good enough.